Sadequain: Reverence

-The paintings in The Holy Sinner: Sadequain, represent various themes such as man’s struggle against natural odds, mother and child, still life figures from the early life of the artist and many others.
+The paintings in The Holy Sinner: Sadequain, represent various themes such as man's struggle against natural odds, mother and child, still life figures from the early life of the artist and many others.
 The centerpiece of the book is its treatment of the famous mural by Sadequain commissioned for the State Bank of Pakistan.
 The mural titled “The Treasures of Time” depicts evolution of mankind and traces the history of great scholars, philosophers, scientists, mathematicians, poets, and writers.
 It is said that the mural became a turning point in the intellectual development of Sadequain.
 Hameed Haroon noted that from this onwards, his intellectual force entered the world of Ovid, the romance of Alexander and the Amroha-spun tales of ancient Greece and Rome, leading to a unique fusion in Pakistan's art history.

 Lost paintings

 In his lifetime two art galleries were established by the official authorities, one in Islamabad called Gallery Sadequain, which was located in Block F and the second one in the Frere Hall Karachi, also called Gallery Sadequain.
-After he died, the Islamabad gallery was disassembled and some two hundred paintings were unaccounted for and the Frere Hall gallery is closed for all practical purposes because of the security reasons.
+After he died, the Islamabad gallery was disassembled and some two hundred paintings were unaccounted for and the Frere Hall gallery is closed for all practical purposes because of security reasons.
 Forty calligraphic panels on marble slabs measuring 6 ft x 5 ft each have disappeared.

 At the time of his death at OMI Clinic in Karachi, his attendant was present when Sadequain took his last breath at 2:00 am.
 The attendant did not inform the doctors of Sadequain's death and instead took off for Frere Hall where Sadequain had been working on the ceiling.
 The attendant loaded as many paintings as he could in a Suzuki van, took them to a safe house and then returned to the hospital to inform the doctors.
 The stolen paintings are resurfacing for sale at regular frequency.

 PIA owned Mid Way House hotel had a big Sadequain's painting at entrance and lot of other artwork by renowned Pakistani artists.
 After the sale of the hotel, all that art treasure is not on display or submitted to any art gallery.

 Auction history

 In 2014, Sadequain's 'Imagination' was sold for £60,000 at Bonhams.

 In 2015, Sadequain's 'Qalandar' was sold for $173,000 at Christie's.

-In 2017, Sadequain’s ‘Crucifixion’ made history for Pakistan after it was sold for £118,750 at Bonhams.
+In 2017, Sadequain's ‘Crucifixion’ made history for Pakistan after it was sold for £118,750 at Bonhams.

 Death

-Sadequain died on 10 February 1987 at Karachi, Pakistan at the age of 57.
-He is buried in Sakhi Hassan graveyard in Karachi.
+Sadequain died on 10 February 1987 at Karachi, Pakistan at the age of 56.
+He is buried in Sakhi Hassan Graveyard in Karachi.